sushrutmair/visagefrservice/README.md

 ## About Visage.FR

 Visage.FR is a publically available cloud service that allows you to build face recognition into any type of application.
-It guarantees privacy of your data by a) not requesting uneeded information and b) maintaining ephemeral environments for each request and destroying them as soon as the request has been processed.
+It guarantees privacy of your data by a) not requesting uneeded information, b) not asking for any PII (Personally Identifiable Information) like names or even labels, and c) maintaining ephemeral environments for each request and destroying them as soon as the request has been processed.

 ### Sounds interesting.
 Tell me more about how you guarantee privacy?